kantega/htmx-workshop/README.md

 defined in the server response header, so that it fetches the updated shopping cart from `/webshop/cart`.

 **Test that it works**

-You would have to restart the application to apply the changes made on server.
+You would have to restart the application to apply the changes made to the endpoint.
-Try adding a product to the cart, and the cart should be updated without having to do a manual page reload.
+Try adding a product to the cart, the cart should be updated without having to do a manual page reload.

 **Resources**